lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

 [![Terra GCP Jupyter Notebook Instances for Bioinformatics](http://img.youtube.com/vi/ntQPiUuHihw/0.jpg)](http://www.youtube.com/watch?v=ntQPiUuHihw "Terra GCP Jupyter Notebook Instances for Bioinformatics")

 ### Other Things to Know
+ - Notebooks automatically pause after 30 minutes of no activity.
+They can be restarted using the blue start button in in the upper right corner of the Terra UI
  - Terra terms:
     - **Workspace** -> Container for workflow(s)
     - **Notebook** -> Jupyter notebook